-A similar methodology has been applied to reflect 2015 and 2014 compensation, which is included for each NEO in order to provide a basis for comparison.
-For these prior years, the value of PRSUs and LFIs is also reflected based on the fiscal year to which they relate, rather than the fiscal year in which they were granted, and based on notional value rather than on the grant date fair value as determined for accounting purposes.
+A similar methodology has been applied to reflect 2017 and 2016 compensation, which is included for each NEO (other than Mr. Russo, who was not an NEO in respect of 2016) in order to provide a basis for comparison.
+For these prior years, the value of PRSUs, RSUs and LFIs is also reflected based on the fiscal year to which they relate, rather than the fiscal year in which they were granted, and based on notional value rather than on the grant date fair value as determined for accounting purposes.